cockroachdb/docs/v1.1/diagnostics-reporting.md

 #### Page events

-Admin UI shares the following anonymized information about page views in batches of 20 page views:
+The Admin UI shares the following anonymized information about page views in batches of 20 page views:

 Detail | Description
 -------|------------